braze-inc/braze-unity-sdk/README.md

 First, generate your Xcode project in Unity by clicking on "File" -> "Build Settings...", then selecting iOS as the platform and clicking "Build".
 Unity should copy the files AppboyBinding.m, AppboyUnityManager.h, and AppboyUnityManager.mm to the "Classes" directory of your generated project.
 If it fails to do that, you can copy those files from this repo manually.
 </li>
 <li>
-Next, add the Appboy iOS SDK to your Xcode project by following the guidance under "Add Appboy to your Project," "Add the iOS Libraries," and "Configure the Appboy Library and Framework" in our iOS Integration Instructions at https://appboy.zendesk.com/entries/23714308-iOS-Getting-Started
+Next, add the <a href="https://github.com/appboy/appboy-ios-sdk">Appboy iOS SDK</a> to your Xcode project by following the guidance under "Add Appboy to your Project," "Add the iOS Libraries," and "Configure the Appboy Library and Framework" in our iOS Integration Instructions at https://appboy.zendesk.com/entries/23714308-iOS-Getting-Started
 </li>
 <li>
 Next, we'll need to make some modifications to your generated AppController.mm in the "Classes" folder of your Xcode project: